robbie10001/Term-3-Workbook-Assessment/README.md

 Symbol- A symbol is a method for keeping data private and is for internal use only.
 They are often used to identify object properties.
 No Symbol is equal to any other symbol.
 BigInt- A built-in object that allows us to represent large numbers that are to big to be held reliably by the numbers datatype.

+We also have reference types

+Arrays- a list of different elements.
+Often an ordered collection of data.
+Object- a key value pairing.
+Often unorder collection of data.
+Function- a bit of reuseable code.

+Example of Arrays, Objects and Functions can be found in my answers to later questions.

 This answer can be viewed from lines 72-95 in my programmingsolutions.js file

 ![image](./images/Q9.DATATYPES.png)